Monthly Tech-Tip | No tracking! No ads! |

 Soon the CAD drawing for these (natches, spacers, embeds, clips) will be available on digitalfire.com.

--3D printing case and block molds means we have to pour plaster and rubber into shells with planar mating surfaces downward, they must sit flat on the table.
-Clips with a very thin flange solve this, they hold the embeds inside in place.
+-3D printing case and block molds necessitates pouring plaster and rubber into shells with planar mating surfaces downward (they must sit flat on the table).
+The thin flanges on the clips cause minimal issues.

-Our drawing (right) shows the measurements we use.
-3D printing is precise enough that the inside dimension of the embed is the same as the outside of the natch shoulder, yet the natch slides in perfectly (the same good fit happens with the clip and embed and the natch nipple and spacer).
+Our drawing shows the measurements we use.
+3D printing is precise enough that the inside dimension of the embed is the same as the outside of the natch shoulder, yet the natch fits.
+The same good fit happens with the clip and embed and the natch nipple and spacer (although it is necessary to chamfer the bottom corners and bevel the top corners of the spacer for better insert).

 Projects |